gkkpch/volumio-initramfs/README.md

 |Test whether the overriding of functions works properly|open
 |Board-specifics for mp1|open
 |Verify RPi USB boot|open (find someone to do this)
-|Pick ip the plymouth issue a default (debian futureprototype) seems to startup and hold until booted|open
+|Pick ip the plymouth issue, as a default (debian futureprototype) seems to startup and hold until booted|open
 |Backport Plymouth in case successfull|open